mangopdf/mangopdf.github.io/_posts/2016-07-21-stalking-your-facebook-friends-on-tinder.markdown

 date: 2016-07-21 16:02:38 +1100
 blurb: How I found a way to see the Tinder profiles of your Facebook friends.
 I told Tinder about this and they said "it's a feature lmao".<a href="https://news.ycombinator.com/item?id=12141086">Hacker News comments</a>
 colour: purple
+description: A hidden Tinder API lets you see the Tinder profiles of your Facebook friends.
+I told Tiner about this, but they were like "it's a feature lmao"
 ---

 * * *